-Here you’ll learn everything you need to know to buy the best car insurance policy in Charleston for your particular situation.
-You’ll see which carriers are rated as the best car insurance companies for customer satisfaction and what the average car insurance rates are for your neighborhood.
+Learn everything you need to know to buy the best car insurance policy in Charleston for you and your family.
+See which carriers are rated as the best car insurance companies for customer satisfaction and your neighborhood’s average car insurance rates.

-You’ll also discover how much you can save from knowing how to make smart choices about coverage.
+Discover how much you can save by knowing how to make intelligent choices about coverage.
 And, find out how rates for Charleston drivers are affected by tickets, accidents and adding teen drivers.

-- You can save an average of $1,296 a year on a full coverage policy in Charleston by comparing price quotes from different car insurance companies, according to CarInsurance.com’s rate analysis.
+- By comparing price quotes from different carriers, you can save an average of $1,296 per year on a full coverage policy in Charleston.

 - Guide to car insurance (with rates) in cities of West Virginia

 Who has the best car insurance in Charleston, WV?